Healthy Kid Lunches Without the Stress: A Busy Parent's Complete Guide

 Strategies for Picky Eaters

-If your child's food preferences make lunch packing feel impossible, these evidence-based strategies can help:
+If your child’s food preferences make packing lunch challenging, a few practical strategies may help.

 Let them choose between two acceptable options: "Grapes or apple slices?"
 "Turkey wrap or PB&J?"
 This gives them control without overwhelming you with demands for foods you won't provide.